pandoc/lua-filters/lilypond/README.md

 `lilypond-image-inline` class, and those generated from code blocks with the `lilypond-image-standalone` class.

-See the [ROADMAP](ROADMAP.md) for some planned additional bells and whistles.

 ## Requirements
 The `lilypond` executable must be installed to a location on your `PATH`.
 You can obtain it [here](http://lilypond.org/download.html) or